jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 ## INSPIRE XML schema repository - Location & Structure

-**The official repository of INSPIRE XML schemas is available at https://inspire.ec.europa.eu/schemas** - It contains both, the last version of XML schemas endorsed by MIG and deprecated (older) versions of the schemas - the latter ones provided for reference as well as supporting a smooth transition to the former (endorsed) ones.
+**The official repository of INSPIRE XML schemas is available at https://inspire.ec.europa.eu/schemas** - It contains the last version of XML schemas endorsed by MIG, but also archives deprecated (older) versions of the schemas for providing reference to historic schema versions and supporting a smooth transition in using the former (endorsed) ones.

 The repository is **organised in folders and sub-folders** as indicated below: